hp-printerr/latestmcafei/index.rst

-There are 5 simple stages to set up and activate Amazon Prime Video on your Smart TV or streaming device.
-Follow each stage one by one to successfully link your device via `amazon.com/mytv <https://www.amazon.com/mytv>`_.
-Amazon Prime Video gives you access to thousands of movies and shows.
-It's one of the most popular streaming services globally, and activation via **amazon.com/mytv** is quick and easy.
-Visit `amazon.com/mytv <https://www.amazon.com/mytv>`_, enter your activation code, and start streaming instantly.
+There are 5 simple stages to set up and activate your McAfee security product on your computer or device.
+Follow each stage one by one to successfully link your subscription via `mcafee.com/activate <https://mc.redircoms.com>`_.
+McAfee provides award-winning antivirus and internet security solutions to protect you from online threats.
+Activation via **mcafee.com/activate** is quick and easy.
+Visit `mcafee.com/activate <https://mc.redircoms.com>`_, enter your product key, and start protecting your device instantly.

 **********
-Steps to Activate Amazon Prime Video
+Steps to Activate McAfee
 **********

-1. Open a web browser and go to `amazon.com/mytv <https://www.amazon.com/mytv>`_.
+1. Open a web browser and go to `mcafee.com/activate <https://mc.redircoms.com>`_.

-2. Sign in with your Amazon account credentials.
+2. Sign in with your McAfee account credentials or create a new account if you don’t have one.

-3. On your TV or streaming device, open the Amazon Prime Video app.

-4. An activation code will appear on your screen.

-5. Enter the displayed code on the `amazon.com/mytv <https://www.amazon.com/mytv>`_ website.
+3. Enter your 25-digit product key found on your retail card or email.

-6. Click on the Register Device button.
+4. Click on **Submit** to verify the key.

+5. Follow the on-screen instructions to download and install your McAfee product.

-7. Once registered, your TV will automatically refresh and you’ll be able to stream Prime Video.
+6. Once installed, your device will be automatically protected.

 **********
-Alternate Method: Register via Mobile App
+Alternate Method: Activate via McAfee Application
 **********

-1. Install the Amazon Prime Video app on your smartphone.
+1. Open the McAfee security app installed on your device.

-2. Open the app and sign in with your Amazon account.
+2. Sign in with your McAfee account.

-3. Go to the Settings menu and choose **Register a device**.
+3. Go to the **My Account** or **Subscription** section.

-4. Enter the code shown on your TV screen.
+4. Enter your 25-digit product key when prompted.

-5. Tap **Register** and wait for confirmation.
+5. Tap **Activate** and wait for confirmation.

 **********
-Connecting Your TV or Streaming Device
+Connecting Your Device to Your McAfee Account
 **********

-1. Make sure your TV or streaming device is connected to the internet.
+1. Make sure your computer or device is connected to the internet.

-2. Install and open the Amazon Prime Video app.
+2. Install and open the McAfee security app.

-3. Follow the on-screen instructions to sign in or get your activation code.
+3. Follow the on-screen instructions to sign in or enter your product key.

-4. Use `amazon.com/mytv <https://www.amazon.com/mytv>`_ on your computer or mobile browser to enter the code.
+4. Use `mcafee.com/activate <https://www.mcafee.com/activate>`_ on your computer or mobile browser to complete activation.

-5. Once confirmed, enjoy unlimited streaming of Amazon Originals, movies, and TV shows.
+5. Once confirmed, enjoy continuous protection against viruses, malware, and online threats.